|

 - panic attacks, overwhelming rushes of intense mental and physical symptoms that come on very quickly, often without any obvious trigger, and last a few minutes.

 Being depressed is the normal but temporary feeling of sadness in response to occasional misery or when something goes wrong.
-It lasts for no more than a few hours or days before a return to relative normality.Depression is a persistent and severe condition whereby a person suffers from a heavy mental state of sadness and low mood which continues without any meaningful respite for weeks or more and significantly interferes with all aspects of daily life.
+It lasts for no more than a few hours or days before a return to relative normality.Depression is a persistent and potentially severe condition whereby a person suffers from a heavy mental state of sadness and low mood which continues without any meaningful respite for weeks or more and significantly interferes with all aspects of daily life.

 Symptoms can include- being uncharacteristically weepy or crying with little or no obvious cause